xsjcTony/unocss-preset-animations/docs/src/animations/zoom.md

 You can use either of below as the `<value>`:

 - Any number including negative and decimals.
 E.g. `zoom-in-50`
+- Any percentage including negative and decimals.
+E.g. `zoom-in-66.6%`
 - Any fraction including negative.
 E.g. `zoom-in-1/2`
 - `full` as `100%`.
 E.g. `zoom-in-full`
 - CSS variable.
 E.g. `zoom-in-$my-css-var`